Kraisu0/Kraisu0/README.md

 ### Hi, fellows 👋
-My name is Krzysiek I'm a third-year Computer Science student.
+My name is Krzysiek I'm a student of the Krakow University of Technology.
 I deeply like coding and network engineering.
 I enjoy developing passion and learning new stuff.

 <!--
 **Kraisu0/Kraisu0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.